Preparing for Medicare Enrollment

 It’s a few months before you turn 65.
 You check the mail and find the box overflowing with materials from companies discussing Medicare enrollment, Medicare Advantage plans, and other pharmacy-related plans.
 The amount of information is overwhelming—how will you possibly sort through it all and figure out what you need to do?

 Although many third-party providers offer legitimate products and services, it’s often difficult to differentiate between these marketing materials and official mailings from the Centers for Medicare & Medicaid Services.
-As the Medicare enrollment period approaches, it’s best to map out a plan ahead of time to avoid making poor decisions.
+As the Medicare enrollment period approaches, it’s best to map out a Medicare plan ahead of time to avoid making poor decisions.

 Steps to Take Before You Turn 65